JuliaDataCubes/EarthDataLab.jl/docs/src/API/analysis.md

 # Analysis

-The ESDL package comes with a list of predefined methods for statistical analysis.
+The EarthDataLab package comes with a list of predefined methods for statistical analysis.
 The functions are defined to work on specific axes.
 For example a function that removes the mean annual cycle, will always extract one time series after the other from a cube, process them, store the results and concatenate the resulting time series to a new output cube.
 It does not matter which other axes are defined in the input cube, the function will simply iterate over these.